YofaGh/MangaScraper/README.md

 > - Download your favorite comics.
 > - Search between sources.
 > - Merge downloaded chapters into one or two images.
-> - And convert them into PDF format.
+> - Convert downloaded chapters into PDF file.
+> - Search and find what you want.

 ## Table of Contents